a-fro/media_essentials/README.md

 Currently we cover the following use-cases:

+- Drag/drop image addition with dropzone
 - Multi-Upload of images
 - Combining images to a gallery

+### Caveats
+**The bundled configuration was created on a site that used the standard profile.
+If your site is using a different profile, it may not import correctly.**

 ### Installation
 Assuming that you are managing your site with Composer.
 It has been tested with sites generated via [Composer template for Drupal projects](https://github.com/drupal-composer/drupal-project).